ppannuto/patpannuto.com/classes/2021/spring/cse291/index.md

 management, communication, energy availability, and operation.
-We will begin with a history of impactful deployments, then study each of the pieces in turn, both traditional sensor architectures and more exotic designs such as batteryless systems, backscatter communication, and how to do machine learning with less than 1 MB of memory.
+We will begin with a history of impactful deployments, then study each of the pieces in turn, both traditional sensor architectures and more exotic designs such as energy harvesting systems, synchronous wirelss communication, and how to do machine learning with less than 1 MB of memory.

 ### Target Audience